sashasimkin/transmission-multiple-watch-folders/README.md

 ## Requirements

 - Python 3.10+
-- `systemd` if using provided method of autostart
+- `systemd` if using the provided method of autostart

 ## Installation

-> *Note*: It's adviced to run this script as the same user as transmission-daemon.
+> *Note*: It's advised to run this script as the same user as transmission-daemon.
 This way the majority of settings will be picked up automatically.

 1. **Clone the repository (or copy the script to your desired location):**